 \subsection{Evaluation Framework}

-As mentioned in section \ref{Related Work}, in remote sensing based forest health monitoring, labeled data is extremely difficult to get.
-It is not possible to determine the exact start of the bark beetle infestation from remote sensing \cite{kautz_early_2024}.
+As mentioned in section \ref{Related Work}, in remote sensing-based forest health monitoring, labeled data is extremely difficult to obtain.
+The exact start of the bark beetle infestation cannot be determined from remote sensing \cite{kautz_early_2024}.
 Therefore, evaluating models that detect early anomalies to predict forest disturbance is very difficult if there is no labeled data.
 We classified defoliation in pixels based on VI thresholds and created a scoring method that assumes an anomaly window around the defoliation date.
 The earlier anomalies are detected within the window, the higher they get rewarded.

 \paragraph{Defoliation Threshold } Several authors used static thresholds based on VIs to determine if spruce vegetation within a cell is defoliated \cite{otsu_estimating_2019, goldbergs_hierarchical_2024}.
 NDVI is frequently cited in the literature as a health indicator of forest vegetation \cite{ brovkina_unmanned_2018, goldbergs_hierarchical_2024, marx_sensitivity_2017,otsu_estimating_2019, rahimzadeh-bajgiran_detection_2018} and is an efficient measure to distinguish dead from healthy spruce trees \cite{brovkina_unmanned_2018,goldbergs_hierarchical_2024}.
 Although the 10-meter resolution of Sentinel-2 imagery does not allow the analysis of individual trees, changes in crown color and needle loss alter the NDVI value in a pixel.
 Previous studies suggest a NDVI range of 0.481-0.584 as threshold to assess defoliation in mixed conifer-deciduous stands\cite{otsu_estimating_2019}.
 More recent research by Goldbergs and Upenieks (2024) \cite{goldbergs_hierarchical_2024} evaluated an NDVI threshold of 0.46 to distinguish between living and dead trees within spruce monocultures.
 Through visual analysis of the images we found 0.53 to be a fitting threshold for the NDVI.